WolfieEngine/CSE380-HW4-S24-SOLUTION/README.md

 - How to create simple, state-machine AI
 - How to create GOAP actions for GOAP AI in Wolfid2d

 ## Part 1 - Creating a Tileset
-In this assignment you have to create your own custom tileset.
-You should have a few unique tiles
+In this assignment you have to create your own custom tileset for a custom tilemap.
+You can use whatever image editing software you'd like to create the tileset png (I used [Piskel](https://www.piskelapp.com/p/create/sprite)).
+Creating beautiful tilesets is not the point of this assignment, but you should create at least two custom tiles to distinguish between the wall and floor tiles of your tilemap.

+> In case you're worried about scaling, my tiles are 8x8 (pixels).

 ## Part 2 - Creating a Tilemap
-For this assignment, you will create a custom tilemap using the [Tiled]() level editor and the custom tileset you made in part 1.
-Make sure your tilemap has a layer for the walls with the `Collidable` property.
+For this assignment, you will create a custom tilemap using the [Tiled](https://www.mapeditor.org/) level editor and the custom tileset you made in part 1.
+The tilemap I created for the assignment is 64x64 tiles where each tile is 8x8 pixels.

+The only constraint on the tilemap is that you should have at least two tile layers called "Floor" and "Wall".
+The wall layer must have a boolean property called `Collidable` set to `true`.
+The collidable property tells Wolfie2d's physics system that objects in the game world should collide with this layer of the tilemap.

 ## Part 3 - Pathfinding with A*
 Inside of the hw4 codebase, there is a file called `AStarStrategy` where you will have to implement a version of A*.